 The Ancient Greeks had two words for time.

 Two flashing lights drift in and out of sync.
-Both flash at a constant rate but at slightly different speeds, so eventually they catch up with each other for one flash in unison.
-They are a kind of jerky dialogue across the space: a lopsided syncopation, a looping continuum which waxes and wanes over time.
+Both flash at a constant rate but at slightly different speeds, so that eventually they catch up with each other for one flash in unison.
+They are a jerky dialogue across space: a lopsided syncopation, a looping continuum which waxes and wanes over time.